5a1r0x/OSINTScope/README.md

 ---

-## 🛠 Who Is This For?
+## ❓ Who Is This For

-- CyberSecurity students and self-learners
+- CyberSecurity students and Self-Learners
 - Ethical Hackers and Red Teamers
 - Threat Intelligence Analysts
 - Journalists and Digital Investigators